wtzhangunc/HemoCorrection/README.md

 # HemoCorrection
 # This projected is related to the paper published by STAR Protocols
-# Titled with "Simultaneous Recording of Neuronal and Vascular Activity Using Fiber-photometry "
+# Titled "Simultaneous Recording of Neuronal and Vascular Activity Using Fiber-photometry "

 # (1) for the GCamP and tdTomato data, download the following files
 #   a.
 SampleDataGCaMPtdTomato.txt,